pwncollege/dc33-dca-dojo/README.md

 - `id`: **Required**.
 A unique identifier for the Dojo.
 - `name`: **Required**.
 The display name of the Dojo.
 - `description`: **Optional**.
 Additional details about the Dojo.
 This can include formatted markdown text.
 - `type`: **Optional**.
-This field can take the values `course`, `topic`, or `hidden`. `course` places it in the "Courses" section. `topic` places the Dojo in the "Topics" section. `hidden` means the Dojo won't be listed (but is still accessible).
+This field can take the values `course`, `topic`, `private`, or `hidden`. `course` places it in the "Courses" section. `topic` places the Dojo in the "Topics" section. `hidden` means the Dojo won't be listed (but is still accessible).
 If the type field is omitted or contains a value other than these three, the Dojo will appear in the "More" section.
 - `password`: **Optional**.
 A password that users need to join the Dojo.
 If omitted, the Dojo is open for anyone to join.
 - `modules`: **Required**.
 An array of `Module` objects.